Dear visitor,

 With more than 50 publications and over 140 presentations, executed while teaching 9- and 12-plus-credit teaching loads, my scholarship has been recognized with several honors, including the John P. Wilson Fellowship of the New York State Communication Association, the Past Officers’ Award and the Distinguished Research Fellowship of the Eastern Communication Association (ECA), the SUNY Potsdam President’s Award for Excellence in Scholarship and Creative Activities, faculty membership to Phi Kappa Phi, and multiple conference "top paper" acknowledgments with the ECA.
 As a recognized expert in the intersection of politics, the military, and comics, I have been interviewed for features with the Washington Post, Newsy, and Back Issue Magazine, as well as for podcasts, and I have been an invited speaker with the National Park Services in Boston, Microsoft, Border Town Comic-Con in Oregon, San Diego Comic Con, Radford University, the Sorbonne, The Ohio State University, and Fairleigh Dickinson University.

 I have been a regular participant in the National Communication Association (NCA) and the ECA since 2002 and in the Rhetoric Society of America (RSA) since 2007.
 With lifetime memberships in NCA, ECA, RSA, and the New York State Communication Association (NYSCA), I am deeply invested in the discipline and integrated into the larger communication and rhetoric communities.
 I have chaired both the Political Communication Interest Group and the Rhetoric and Public Address interest group of ECA.
 I have served the Michael Pfau Outstanding Article award committee of the Political Communication division of NCA, the NCA Convention Committee, and the membership and student paper award committees of the Peace, War & Social Conflict section of the American Sociological Association.
 I am a Past President of NYSCA.
 I twice served on a conference planning committee for the interdisciplinary Digital Frontiers/Digital Cultural Studies Cooperative non-profit community.
-Additionally, I am a co-editor for the Routledge Advances in Comics Studies series, a member of the inaugural editorial board for the Home Front Studies journal, and I served the editorial board for the Lambda Pi Eta Journal during its brief tenure.
+Additionally, I am a co-editor for the Routledge Advances in Comics Studies series, and I was a member of the inaugural editorial board for the Home Front Studies journal, as well as for the Lambda Pi Eta Journal during its brief tenure.

 With experience in varied service and leadership positions at both departmental and institutional levels, as well as in the larger academic community, I am familiar with many aspects of governance, personnel, curricular, operational, fiscal, and student oversight.
 In 2023, I became the Assistant Dean in the School of Arts of Sciences at SUNY Cortland, where I engage in policy and program initiatives and serve students from across the college, including work with Phi Kappa Phi, interdisciplinary degree programs, and policy clarification.
 I have a history of involvement in college governance as a member of SUNY Cortland's Educational Policy Committee, and as a member of SUNY Potsdam's Faculty Senate, Arts & Sciences Council, and General Education Committee.
 Through this experience, I understand the channels and procedures, opportunities and limitations, for a college's maintenance, change, and growth in policies and programs.